Trading Ease For Transparency With Interchange-Plus

 I’ve already talked about tiered-pricing in my previous posts.
 I’ve talked about the fact that I dislike it as pricing model, and that I prefer a different model instead.
 That different model is interchange-plus also known as “interchange pass through.”

-A quick review of what interchange-plus actually is…
+But wait, what is interchange plus?
+Here’s a quick review of what interchange-plus actually is…

 Until recently, only the largest merchants have been able to obtain “Interchange-Plus” Pricing.
 Otherwise known as “interchange pass through” pricing, Interchange-Plus is the practice of pricing a merchant with a transaction fee and then passing the exact interchange and assessment costs from the Associations to the merchant. – TransactionWorld.net

 Instead of narrowing down the interchange rate categories into a few manageable tiers, interchange-plus just passes the Visa and Mastercard interchange rates directly to the consumer.
 The acquirer then tacks on their markup, and calls it a day.

 With interchange-plus, you know exactly what Visa and Mastercard are charging you, and you know exactly what your acquirer’s markup is.
 You don’t have to guess why only a fraction of your transactions are falling under the Qualified Rate tier that you were quoted by your agent, and why most of your other transactions are listed under the more expensive Mid-Qualified and Non-Qualified tiers.